| ||||||||||||

 As a business owner, you should consider the four risk pillars:

-- Your family: Helping to ensure that your protection planning extends beyond the business and to your family and heirs by protecting your income stream, being fair and equitable regarding the distribution of your estate, and effectively managing debt.
+1. Your family: Helping to ensure that your protection planning extends beyond the business and to your family and heirs by protecting your income stream, being fair and equitable regarding the distribution of your estate and effectively managing debt.

-- Your Business: Understanding the steps you can take to help mitigate some of the risks that can threaten the viability of your business by drafting and properly funding a buy-sell agreement, protecting against the loss of a key employee, and eliminating owner dependencies inside the business.
+2. Your business: Understanding the steps you can take to help mitigate some of the risks that can threaten the viability of your business by drafting and properly funding a buy-sell agreement, protecting against the loss of a key employee, and eliminating owner dependencies inside the business.

-- Your Team: Understanding the importance of encouraging top talent to stay loyal and attracting new talent to the business by offering employer-sponsored retirement plans, providing selective benefit packages to top performers, and selecting and training the appropriate successor to the business.
+3. Your team: Understanding the importance of encouraging top talent to stay loyal and attracting new talent to the business by offering employer-sponsored retirement plans, providing selective benefit packages to top performers, and selecting and training the appropriate successor to the business.
 (Related: Employee retention tips)

-- Your Future: Helping to ensure that the income and lifestyle you’ve become accustomed to as a business owner can still be achieved when you leave the business by building a retirement income strategy, focusing on growing business value, and understanding the different ways to transition the business.
+4. Your future: Helping to ensure that the income and lifestyle you’ve become accustomed to as a business owner can still be achieved when you leave the business by building a retirement income strategy, focusing on growing business value, and understanding the different ways to transition the business.

 Mitigating all or at least some of these risks can go a long way toward achieving your goals as a successful business owner.

-MassMutual recently conducted a Planning For the Unexpected Research Study of business owners to better understand what products or solutions they have in place to help mitigate these risks.
+MassMutual recently conducted a Business Owner Perspectives Study to better understand what products or solutions they have in place to help mitigate these risks.

 Unfortunately, many business owners have areas of exposure in terms of their business, personal, and financial pictures.
 Here’s what we learned: